Locations:

 Outlook / Prognosis

 That depends on the condition type.
-Typically, people with indolent systemic mastocytosis manage the condition with treatment and by avoiding triggers.
+People with indolent systemic mastocytosis can usually manage their condition with treatment.
 They have a typical life expectancy.
-People with more aggressive condition types typically die a few years after diagnosis.
+Those with more aggressive types may have shorter lifespans.

 Living With